-Central Banking Publications, in partnership with Bank of China (Hong Kong), is proud to present the 7th Renminbi Roundtable which will take place on the 28 September 2017 in Copenhagen.
+Central Banking Publications, in partnership with Bank of China (Hong Kong), is proud to present the 8th Renminbi Roundtable which will take place on the 27 June 2018 in São Paulo, Brazil.

 Isabela R. Damaso Maia

 Head of Department, Corporate Risk and Benchmarks

 Isabela joined Banco Central do Brasil in 1995 at the foreign reserves’s front office.
 In 1997, created the first risk area at BCB and was responsible for the design and implementation of the international reserves risk framework that is in place since 2000.
 In 2006, still focused on financial risks, her role expanded to cover the central bank balance sheet.
 Since 2011, as head of corporate risk department, she leads an enterprise wide risk model implementation, providing risk data for decision making.
 Some technical articles in risk management and foreign reserves management were published along this time in books and journals.
 She holds a BA in statistics and has a MBA in finance.